suffolklibraries/sljekyll/news/_posts/2020-02-07-reading-well-for-children.md

 Sarah Lungley, Wellbeing Manager for Suffolk Libraries, said:

 “We are thrilled to be supporting the launch of the new Reading Well for Children scheme.
-Suffolk Libraries are passionate about supporting early years and children’s wellbeing and this list is a fantastic resource for parents, carers and children.”
+We are passionate about supporting early years and children’s wellbeing and this list is a fantastic resource for parents, carers and children.”

 “Reading can often help people feel less alone in their experiences, thoughts and feelings.
 This can be invaluable and especially useful for children and young people going through a difficult time.”